p3r/dbgrandi.github.io/source/posts/minimum_viable_programmer.markdown

 ## We stand on the shoulders of giants

 I’m amazed at the volume of things developers know about these days.
 David Smith recently [measured the number of API elements in iOS](https://david-smith.org/blog/2015/09/03/the-growing-ios-sdk/) and it is just under 13,000.
-Combine that with understanding  the history of these APIs, the network stack, all the tools we use to support making apps, and it starts to add up.
+Combine that with understanding the history of these APIs, the network stack, all the third party libraries that you are likely to use, all the tools we use to support making apps, and it starts to add up.

+If it seems overwhelming, don’t lose hope.
+The more you learn about iOS the faster you can learn more.
+You start to see patterns that make it easier to understand a new API.

+And if you think that senior developers are immune from the frustrations that you have as a new programmer, here’s a few things that I did this year:

+- I’ve spent some number of hours tracking down misplaced semi-colons, commas, braces, or brackets.
+- I’ve thought that I understood how I should handle rotation in our app, only to realize I was completely wrong.
+- I’ve sworn that I found a critical-showstopper of a bug, only to have everything work fine when I deleted `DerivedData` and restarted Xcode.
+- I’ve sworn at my computer trying to figure out why Code Signing doesn’t work.
+- I’ve seen what to me what clearly the most simple and stupid error, and then checked the git history to find out that I wrote that code about a month ago.

+The dirty secret of developers is that this happens to everybody.
+(OMG, please tell me it’s not just me!)

-All this knowledge is about how to builds apps, and the thing I still find the hardest is agreeing on what should be built.
+Of course, all this knowledge is about how to builds apps, and the thing I still find the hardest is agreeing on what should be built.